SteveLauC/Notes/database/Database_System_Concepts/Ch24_Advanced_Indexing_Techniques.md

    3. Buckets are created **on demand**, say the global depth is `i`, we don't necessarily have `2^i` buckets.

+      > A new bucket is created when a bucket overflow happens.

    4. Several directory entries that have the same prefix (or suffix, depends on your implementation) will point to the same bucket, the local depth